 - Proportion of employees reporting that performance management is fair and accurate, 50% higher

-To increase utility, redesign PM to deliver value in today’s complex business environment with three key interconnected strategies.
+To increase utility, redesign performance management to deliver value in today’s evolving and complex business environment with three key interconnected strategies

 No. 1: Business-driven